backdrop-contrib/comment_hide_subject/README.md

 Comment Hide Subject hides the comment subject if the "Allow custom title for comment" checkbox is unchecked for that node type.

+**This functionality is provided by core in Backdrop v1.23.0+, so from that version onward, this module is no longer needed.**

 Installation
 ------------